Chronicle

 5/8/1753 New house in more advantageous location

-5/8/1753 Farming activities kept on the level of Indian economy
+5/8/1753 Farming activities kept on the level of Native American economy

 5/8/1753 No cordiality with traders

-5/8/1753 Five Nations Pleased with missionaries’ attitude toward traders
+5/8/1753 Five Nations of the Haudenosaunee pleased with missionaries’ attitude toward traders

 5/21/1753 Nanticoke linguistically related to the Conoy (“Ganey”)